arefxv/Merkle-Airdrop/README.md

 ## Overview

 The **Merkle Airdrop** smart contract implements an efficient and secure token distribution mechanism using Merkle trees, EIP-712 structured data signing, and ECDSA cryptography.
-It enables eligible users to claim ERC20 tokens through Merkle proof verification, with optional delegation for trusted claimants to pay gas fees.
+It enables eligible users to claim ERC20 tokens through Merkle proof verification, with optional delegation for trusted claimants to pay gas fees

 The project leverages the **Foundry** framework for development, testing, and deployment